Expert Data Cabling & Installation

-At Performance Networks, we are specialists in data cable installations for businesses nationwide.
+We’re experienced specialists in data cable installations for a range of businesses throughout the UK.

-Your data cabling could last you for over 20 years, which is why it’s important to get it right.
-IT and technology constantly evolves, so it’s important to ensure that your data cables have been designed and installed with flexibility and growth in mind.
+Data cabling and installation can last over 20 years, which is why it’s important to get it right.
+IT and technology constantly evolves, so it’s vital to ensure that your data cables have been designed and installed with flexibility and growth in mind.

 We’ll assess your floorplans, if you have them, to ascertain the scale of the building.
 This is because copper Ethernet cables have a maximum distance of 100 metres – so anything above this requires a fibre connection.